lse-st446/lse-st446.github.io/index.md

 * Matt Turcks's [Big Data Landscape](http://mattturck.com/wp-content/uploads/2016/03/Big-Data-Landscape-2016-v18-FINAL.png)

-*Lab*: **Hands-on system administration tools**
-* Use of basic linux/Mac OS/Windows command line utilities
-* Getting to know your cluster system, processors and machines
-* Use of cloud computing services: AWS example
+*Lab*: **Getting started**
+* Command line interface and commands
+* Cluster and bucket creation in a cloud
+* Submitting a "Hello World" job on a cluster
+* Running a Jupyter notebook on a cluster
-* Use of docker images
+* Use of Docker containers

 ---
 #### Week 2.
-Databases and data storage systems
+Distributed file systems and key-value stores

 In this week we will introduce different data models, datasets, databases and data storage paradigms used for distributed computing for big data.
 We will discuss key-value databases such as Cassandra and more complex relational database models such as Hive.
 We will discuss different data formats for storing data including csv, tsv, JSON, XML, Parquet, Hive tables, RDF, and Azure blobs.
 We will introduce the basic data structures used in Spark, including Resilient Distributed Dataset (RDD) and DataFrame.
 We will discuss the design objectives of various large-scale distributed storage systems such as consistency and fast reads or writes.